polterguy/phosphorusfive/README.md

 ## Downloading the source for the system

-To download the source code for the system, go to [Releases](https://github.com/polterguy/phosphorusfive/releases), download the latest source code for Phosphorus Five, and then download e.g. [Sephia Five](https://github.com/polterguy/sephia-five), and/or
-[Sulphur Five](https://github.com/polterguy/sulphur-five), and put the unzipped folders into your _"core/p5.webapp/modules/"_ folder.
+To download the source code for the system, go to [Releases](https://github.com/polterguy/phosphorusfive/releases), download the latest source code for Phosphorus Five.
+Phosphorus Five (by default) depends upon [Micro](https://github.com/polterguy/micro/releases), so make sure you also download Micro, and put the unzipped folder into your _"/p5.webapp/modules/"_ folder, if you intend to use the source version.
-In addition, you will have to also download [Micro](https://github.com/polterguy/micro), and put the unzipped folder into your _"/modules/"_ folder.
-You would probably want to make sure your folders are called _"sephia-five"_, _"sulphur-five"_ and _"micro"_ as you put these modules into your _"/modules/"_ folder.
-By default, GitHub adds versioning number to the folders when you create a release, and this is highly likely not something you'd like to keep in your own folder structure, as you download the code for P5.

 Having Micro in your _"modules"_ folder is **crucial** - Since most other modules depends upon Micro being installed.
 Other modules are optional.
 Any module you build yourself, must be put into the _"/core/p5.webapp/modules/"_ folder of your installation.
+To create your own apps, you can start out with the [Hello World app](https://github.com/polterguy/hello-world/releases), which creates a _"template"_ for you when creating your own apps.

-When you have downloaded the source code, simply open Visual Studio, Xamarin or MonoDevelop, and browse for the _"p5.sln"_ file inside if your Phosphorus Five source code folder, and open up this solution.
+When you have downloaded the source code, simply open Visual Studio, Xamarin or MonoDevelop, and browse for the _"p5.sln"_ file inside your Phosphorus Five source code folder, and open up this solution.

 ## Creating your own apps